 Management and monitoring are essential elements of the treatment journey

-After infusion, continue to monitor liver function, platelet count,b and troponin-I as described in the Prescribing Information.
+Prior to infusion, ensure patients have baseline tests for liver function,a creatinine, complete blood count (including hemoglobin and platelet count), and troponin-I. After infusion, continue to monitor liver function, platelet count,b and troponin-I as described in the Prescribing Information.
 See the recommended schedule of assessments in the accompanying chart.1

-Due to the increased risk of serious systemic immune response, administer ZOLGENSMA to patients who are clinically stable in their overall baseline health status (e.g., hydration and nutritional status, absence of infection) prior to infusion.
+Due to the increased risk of serious systemic immune response, administer ZOLGENSMA to patients who are clinically stable in their overall baseline health status (eg, hydration and nutritional status, absence of infection) prior to infusion.
 Postpone ZOLGENSMA in patients with infections until the infection has resolved and the patient is clinically stable.
-Clinical signs or symptoms of infection should not be evident at the time of ZOLGENSMA infusion.
+Clinical signs or symptoms of infection should not be evident at the time of ZOLGENSMA infusion.1

 Wk=week.